 If you have any questions have a look at the FAQs below and then if we have not answered everything you need to know, tweet us @thewritingsquad or post a question on our Facebook Page and we will answer it.
-You can have a look at what we get up to on Instagram.
+You can have a look at what we get up to on Instagram and TikTok.
 All the quotations are from Squad writers.
 You can download these guidelines here.